Azure/azure-functions-templates/Functions.Templates/Templates/SqlInputBinding-CSharp/readme.md

 ## How it works

-For a `SQL Input Binding` to work, you provide the existing object in the database to query.
-For instance, you can set the object to `[dbo].[table1]` to query this table.
+For a `SQL Input Binding` to work, you can provide the query to retrieve data from an existing object in the database.
+For instance, you can set the query to `SELECT * FROM [dbo].[table1]` to return all the values from the `[dbo].[table1]` table in the database.

 For more information, see the official [docs](https://aka.ms/sqlbindingsinput).